achromial/achromial/README.md

 - 👋 Hi, I’m @achromial
-- 👀 I’m interested in crazy styles and unexplored problem solving
+- 👀 I’m interested in crazy animations & styles
 - 🌱 I’m currently re-learning Typescript & Angular
 - 💞️ I’m looking to collaborate on helping make sense of spaghetti
 - 📫 How to reach me: message me!